Post-award Grant Handbook

 - Financial Conflict of Interest (FCOI) - A Significant Financial Interest that Lewis & Clark College reasonably determines could directly and significantly affect the design, conduct or reporting of the externally sponsored research.

 - Grant Office(s) - The CAS Sponsored Research and the Corporate and Foundation Relations Offices support grant-seeking at Lewis & Clark.
-For the purposes of this handbook, “Grants Office” can indicate either the CAS Sponsored Research Office or Corporate and Foundation Relations Offices.
+For the purposes of this handbook, “Grants Office” can indicate the CAS Sponsored Research Office, the GSEC’s Administrative Services Office, or the Corporate and Foundation Relations Office.
 See also Sponsored Research Office and Corporate and Foundation Relations.

 - Indirect Costs (also known as Facilities & Administrative Expenses) - Costs that are not directly accountable to a specific cost object (including but not limited to a particular project, facility, function or product).